-- Large employers are defined as having more than 50 full-time equivalent employees.
+- Large employers are defined as having 50 or more full-time equivalent employees.

-Note, a full-time equivalent employee count is different than just 50 employees—check out this article to learn how to calculate your count.
+Note, a full-time equivalent employee count is different than just counting all your full-time employees—check out this article to learn how to calculate your count.

 Below is a table to help clarify some of the differences between “large” and “small” employers, except for those in the previously mentioned four states:

 |Large employer||Small employer|

 |Definition||50 or more full-time equivalent employees||Fewer than 50 full-time equivalent employees|

 |Requirements for health insurance||Required to offer health insurance to all employees who work 30 or more hours per work||Not required to offer health insurance to any employees|

 Heads up: These laws and definitions are subject to change.Updated January 31, 2018